Getting Started With Snowsight¶

 Direct login using a Snowflake URL that either specifies or does not specify the cloud region that contains your Snowflake account.

-Starting in the classic web interface and accessing Snowsight.
+Starting in the Classic Console and accessing Snowsight.

 To use private connectivity, there are initial configuration steps to complete to configure your DNS and enable your account: